Brunswick, Georgia: Transportation

 Brunswick Golden Isles Airport (BQK, KBQK) is served by Delta Air Lines, with several daily round trips to the Hartsfield–Jackson Atlanta International Airport.
 The city was formerly served by DayJet, with service to cities in Alabama, Florida, and Georgia; the company suspended its operations in September 2008.

-Two railway lines run through the city: CSX and Norfolk Southern.
+Two railway companies serve the city: CSX and Norfolk Southern.
 The Golden Isles Terminal Railroad is a short line operating 12.6 mi of mainline trackage between Anguilla Junction and the Colonel's Island and Marine Port terminals of the Port of Brunswick.
 This line connects with a line that originates in Old Town Brunswick at Anguilla Junction.
 Brunswick last had direct passenger service in 1966 or 1967 with the unnamed successor to the Southern Railway's Kansas City-Florida Special.
 Amtrak passenger service is available in Jesup, 40 mi northwest of the city.

 The original Sidney Lanier Bridge was a vertical-lift bridge on U.S. 17 crossing the Brunswick River and was opened on June 22, 1956.
 On November 7, 1972, the ship African Neptune struck the bridge, causing parts of the bridge to collapse, taking cars with it.
 The accident resulted in ten deaths.
 On May 3, 1987, the bridge was again struck by a ship, the Polish freighter Ziemia Bialostocka.
 A new cable-stayed bridge with the same name opened in 2003 to allow larger ships to enter the port and to eliminate the need for the drawbridge on U.S. 17.
 It is the longest-spanning bridge in Georgia.
 The elevation at the top of the support towers is 480 ft.

 Three federal highways pass through Brunswick: U.S. Route 17, U.S. Route 341, and U.S. Route 25.
 U.S. 17 runs north to south through the eastern part of town and is a four-lane highway.
 U.S. 341 overlaps U.S. 25 for almost the entire route and originates in Brunswick off U.S. 17.
 Interstate 95 runs west and northwest of the city, and U.S. Route 82 originates at the junction of U.S. 17 and State Route 303 just west of I-95.

 In 2006, Glynn County applied for approximately $930,000 for first-year funding for a transit service.
 The county and city match was for over $100,000 combined.
 The first-year project would fund the purchase of up to four buses, two vans, signage, equipment, and facility improvements.
 As of 2007 the first-year application was pending with the Georgia DOT and the Federal Transit Administration.